-- An important goal is to have a high conversion rate of the desired gas to ions. - The sources must be robust with the extreme radiation environment.
-For example minimize use of any organic compounds. - The sources can help to reduce the contamination (i.e. stable/other isotopes of the same mass) through some selective process (e.g. using lasers to selectively ionize).
+- An important goal is to have a high conversion rate of the desired gas to ions. - The sources must be robust to work in the extreme radiation environment.
+For example minimize use of any organic compounds. - The sources can help to reduce the contamination (i.e. stable/other isotopes of the same mass) through some selective process (e.g. using lasers to selectively ionize the atom of interest).